Iridar/WOTCIridarDynamicDeployment/WOTCIridarDynamicDeployment/ReadMe.txt

 2 and 3 must be togglable in MCM for compatibility.

-TODO: Think what to do about teleport deployment if the evacced units are in Skyranger -- Teleport deployment needs to be a separate ability

-add one turn minimum delay after selecting soldiers so you don't get instant reinforcements with paratrooper sodleirs'

 make a uiscreen for selecting which soldiers will remain in skyranger upon deployment